-But, there's more to this part of the interview than giving just another lecture or presenting your research (that's a whole different part of the interview!).
+But, there's more to this part of the interview than giving a lecture or presenting the latest research.

-You have to demonstrate who you are as a teacher, what you know about how students learn, why you are a good fit for their department, and how well you know your topic.
+Your graduate students and postdocs have to demonstrate who they are as a teacher, what they know about how students learn, why they are a good fit for their department, and how well they know their topic.

-And you'll have to do it all in about an hour.
+And they'll have to do it all in about an hour.

-In a room you've never taught in before.
+In a room they've never taught in before.

 In the middle of a very busy day.

-This course will help you get ready.
-You will know what to do (and not do!), what questions to ask, and what to expect.
-You will feel confident, prepared, and ready to ace your teaching demonstration!
+This course will help your graduate students and postdocs feel confident, prepared, and ready to ace their teaching demonstration!
+They will know what to do (and not do!), what questions to ask, and what to expect.

-- Get prepared, feel confident, and be ready for your teaching demonstration.
+- Get prepared, feel confident, and be ready for their teaching demonstration.

 - Stress less!
-Your on-campus teaching demonstration will be a success!
+Their on-campus teaching demonstration will be a success!

-- Ace your teaching demonstration and get one step closer to the next step in your career.
+- Ace their teaching demonstration and get one step closer to the next step in their career.

-- Organize your lecture using the P.L.A.N. framework which balances delivery of information with student engagement.
+- Organize their lecture using my P.L.A.N. framework which balances delivery of information with student engagement.

-- Know what to do before, during, and immediately after your campus visit.
+- Know what to do before, during, and immediately after their campus visit.

 - How do you teach?